Adoria298/sophistication/Structures Implementation.md

         {
-            "img": "plains.png",    // image representing the structure "imm_score": 0,         // the score the structure adds to the game when first created "over_time_score": 0,   // the starting value for how much the score changes each loop "decrease": 0           // how much this score ^ decreases },
+            "img": "plains.png",    // image representing the structure "imm_score": 0,         // the score the structure adds to the game when first created "time": 0,              // the starting value for how long until the structure regresses (countdown) "decrease": 0           // how much this value ^ decreases each loop },
         {
             "img": "struct1.png",
             "imm_score": 100,
-            "over_time_score": 99,
+            "time": 99,
             "decrease": 1
         },
         {
             "img": "struct2.png",
             "imm_score": 200,
-            "over_time_score": 198,
+            "time": 198,
             "decrease": 2,
             "min_score": 150        // the minimum score required for this structure to be built.
         }